ketut-garjita/de-zoomcamp-2024/homewok/module6.md

 test-topic  OK
 ```

-*Note: don't exit from this creationg topic session !!!*
+*Note: don't exit from this creation topic session !!!*

 ## Question 3.
 Connecting to the Kafka server